How many times have you failed at trying to achieve your goals?

 Let’s talk about how to incorporate visualization into goal setting.

-Let’s say your goal is to retire one day.
+Let’s say your simple goal is to retire one day.
 Awesome, that is a great goal.
-But many people fail with this goal.
+But many people won’t succeed with it.

 The reason is because it is too broad.